ARM-software/EndpointAI/Kernels/Research/CMSIS-Stream/README.md

     address of the instance, and if the code and its the inlined assembly is made ready for "position independent execution".

--   The stream format of each input and output ports of the components (see "A.3 Stream digital data types -- "data formats\""), giving the default values.
+-   **The stream format of each input and output stream** of the components (see "A.3 Stream digital "data formats\""), giving the default values.
+The stream format field "frame size" is used to define the minimum amount of data (in Bytes) needed on input streams before trying to call the SWC.
+Or the minimum amount of free space to reserve on the output buffer.

 -   The allowed stream deviations from the above default value, concerning the maximum number of channels and the sampling rate.

-The short format of SWC manifest stops here
+The short format of SWC manifest stops here, and manifests data continues for normal and binary formats:

--   The number of presets : configuration of parameters, on 6 bits.
+-   The number of **parameter presets**, on 6 bits.

 -   The optional need to reset the component when loading new parameters.

--   The size of the parameter preset array, on 18 bits (\<256kBytes)
+-   The size of the parameter presets, on 18 bits (\<256kBytes)

 -   A pointer to the beginning of the parameter presets